Worlds Fair Nano

 Worlds Fair Nano is an American future festival whose mission is to let the general public experience the future.
 Worlds Fair Nano occurs in major cities around the United States.

 History

 Founded in 2016 as part of an effort to bring a 6-month World's Fair back to the United States, Worlds Fair Nano seeks to revive the spirit of the World's Fair by providing a place where the general public can experience and learn what the future holds.

-World's Fair Nano's mission of putting forth a non-BIE effort to bring the World's Fair back to the United States is considered rather important since there has not been a full-scale World's Fair in the United States in the past three decades.
+World's Fair Nano's mission of putting forth a non-BIE effort to bring the World's Fair back to the United States is considered as a long-term effort, since there has not been a full-scale World's Fair in the United States in the past three decades.
 The most recent World's Fair in the United States was the 1984 Louisiana World Exposition that was held in 1984 in New Orleans, Louisiana.
 The most recent World's Fair in the entire continent of North America was Expo 86 in the city of Vancouver, British Columbia, Canada.
+Expo 86 was destined to be the final World's Fair sanctioned by the BIE to be held in all of North America during the 20th century.